Bleeding gums are an indication of periodontal disease. Gum disease is a leading cause of tooth loss in adults.

 Some common side effects or warning signs that it may be developing include:

 - Receding gum line

 - Changes in the fit of a denture

 To prevent the gums from bleeding patients must address the underlying cause of the inflamed tissue.
 If gums bleed regularly, patients should schedule a visit with us in our Riverhead, Roslyn, or Nesconset dentist office.
 Bella Smiles offers comprehensive treatment for gum disease.

 We can help you treat your gums and make personalized recommendations on how to improve your at-home oral hygiene routine to prevent further flare-ups.

 If you are currently experiencing symptoms of advanced gum disease, our Long Island dental offices provide a full range of periodontal and restorative treatments to restore health to your smile.
 We help patients clear out disease-causing bacteria and address any additional dental concerns that may have resulted as a consequence of living with gum disease.

 Do not ignore bleeding gums.
 Contact your Bella Smiles dentist office today to schedule an oral health exam to prevent the spread of oral disease.
 We welcome new patients to our warm and friendly dentist office.
-We serve patients in Roslyn, NY, Hampton Bays, Nesconset and many North Shore communities.
+We serve patients from Roslyn, Hampton Bays, Nesconset, and many North Shore communities.